sajeedmehrab/drexel_metadata/README.md

 # Drexel Metadata

 ## Goal

-To develop a tool to check the validity of metadata associated with an image, and generate things that are missing.
-Also includes various geometric and statistical properties on the mask generated over the biological specimen presented.
+The objective of this repos is to present a methodology using Neural network and classic image processing to extract automatically metadata information from fish image coming from museum.
+The code was initially develop by Joel Pepper and Kevin karnani who essential train a neural network model (detectron2) to identify object in the image just as fish, fish eye, scale and number on the scale ("2', "3").
+In second phase "pixel analysis" technique was used to refine the mask detection around the fish.
+In a third phase, various classic image processing techniques were used to calculate dimension and various properties on each objects such as (fish bounding box, fish orientation, eye orientation, scale bar value....)

 ## Functionality

-Object detection is currently being performed on 5 detection classes (fish, fish eyes, rulers, and the twos and threes found on rulers).
+Object detection (detectron2) is currently being performed on 5 detection classes (fish, fish eyes, rulers, and the twos and threes found on rulers).
 The current setup is performed on the INHS and UWZM biological specimen image repositories.

-### Current Criteria
+### Current Criteria on which the model has been develop

 1. Image must contain a fish species (no eels, seashells, butterflies, seahorses, snakes, etc).